People reached with:

 Where We Work

-The Department of Water Supply and Sewage, Environment and Public Health Organization, Nepal Red Cross Society, Oxfam Great Britain, Plan International Nepal, FEDWASUN and several local NGO partners.
+The Department of Water Supply and Sewerage, Environment and Public Health Organization, Nepal Red Cross Society, Plan International Nepal, FEDWASUN, Action Against (ACF), Noble Compassionate Volunteer (NCV) and several local NGO partners and civil societies.